MaahinVPanchal/odoo-expert/README.md

 - Create a new issue in the GitHub repository
 - Provide detailed information about your environment and the problem

-Please do not directly email me for support, as I will not respond to it at all, let's keep the discussion in the GitHub issues for clarity and transparency.
+> ⚠️ **Please do not directly email me for support, as I will not respond to it at all, let's keep the discussion in the GitHub issues for clarity and transparency.**

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.